 What Happens If the Insurer Denies My Claim?

-If an insurance company denies your claim, they must do so in writing.
-Their denial must also include information about why your claim was denied.
+If an insurance company denies your claim, it must do so in writing.
+The denial must also include information about why your claim was denied.
 In many cases, this might be something like inconclusive evidence or incorrectly filed paperwork.

 If your claim is denied, your lawyer can appeal this decision.
-They may gather additional evidence in order to further support your claim.
+They may gather additional evidence to further support your claim.

 What Happens If I Receive a Low Settlement Offer?